jolpica/jolpica-f1/docs/endpoints/circuits.md

 ### results

-**Filters for only circuits that have had a race where a specific finishing position was valid**
+Filters for only circuits that have had a race where a specific finishing position was valid.

 `/results/{finishPosition}/` -> ex: `/ergast/f1/results/1/circuits/`